High School Status

 High School

 Missouri has become the 29th state to permit Name, Image, and Likeness at the high school level after the passage of House Bill 417, which is awaiting the governor’s signature.
-Athletes may participate in NIL at the high school level provided they sign a letter of intent to play for a school in the state of Missouri.
+As of 2023 a law was passed that allows athletes to participate in NIL at the high school level provided they sign a letter of intent to play for a school in the state of Missouri.

 Bylaws | MSHSAA Official Handbook